DorukCem/PrimerCode/questions/Impressions/question.md

 - `places`, which is a list containing both numbers and strings.
 Each item represents how much Lucy liked a place.

 ## Rules
-- For each item:
+For each item:
 - If the item is a number, it should be added as-is.
 - If the item is a string, its value is equal to 10 times its length.

 ## Output
-Return the total sum of all values in the list.
+Return the total sum of all values in the list calculated with the rules described above.

 ## Example
 ```py